Ellipsoidal Density-Equalizing Map for Genus-0 Closed Surfaces: Discussion

 \section{Discussion}

 In this work, we have proposed a novel method for computing bijective ellipsoidal density-equalizing maps (EDEM) for genus-0 closed surfaces.
 Using this approach, we can efficiently obtain parameterizations with different desired mapping effects, including ellipsoidal area-preserving parameterizations and ellipsoidal parameterizations with controlled area change.
 Also, by considering a combined energy involving both a density-equalizing term and a quasi-conformal term, we can achieve ellipsoidal density-equalizing quasi-conformal maps (EDEQ) balancing the angle and area distortions.
 Experimental results on various ellipsoidal surfaces and genus-0 closed surface models have demonstrated the effectiveness of our proposed methods.

-Our proposed methods can be easily applied to surface remeshing of genus-0 closed surfaces, with the remeshing quality significantly improved when compared to other prior approaches.
+Our proposed methods have broad applicability across various scientific and engineering domains.
+As shown in the previous section, our methods can be applied to surface remeshing for genus-0 closed surfaces with significantly improved mesh quality.
+Besides, the proposed methods can be applied to texture mapping in the field of computer graphics.
+In particular, since the proposed methods can reduce the area and angle distortions of the parameterization of genus-0 closed surfaces, high-quality texture mapping results can be effectively obtained.
+Also, as demonstrated by our experiments on the Hippocampus model, our proposed methods are well-suited for the analysis of complex anatomical structures in medical imaging.
+Moreover, analogous to the prior works on density-equalizing map projection, our EDEM and EDEQ methods can be naturally applied to cartogram creation, data visualization, and geophysical surface modeling.

 We remark that while our proposed methods have considered both the density-equalizing property and the quasi-conformality, landmark-matching constraints have not been incorporated into our formulations.
 In the future, we plan to further extend our methods to facilitate landmark-matching surface parameterization and surface registration.
-Our models may also be combined with curvature-based methods to achieve curvature-based surface registrations with controlled area change for surfaces with extreme geometries.
+Besides, note that some practical applications may involve curvature-based surface registrations, which use curvature to guide the registration process between surfaces.
+By combining curvature-based energies and our proposed density-based and quasi-conformal energies, it may be possible to extend our model to achieve curvature-based surface registrations with controlled area change for surfaces with extreme geometries.
+We also plan to perform more theoretical analyses on the convergence of our proposed algorithms in future work.